Insurance Law

 Common Health Insurance Scams

-Charging You for Help
+Illegally Charging You for Help

-If you get a random call, text, or email with an offer to help you navigate the health insurance marketplace, do not give them any personal or financial information.
-Instead, if you need assistance, contact your insurance provider directly or reach out to state-run assistance programs.
+If you get a random call with an offer to help you navigate the health insurance marketplace, do not give them any financial information.
+If you need assistance, contact your insurance provider or government agency directly.

 Ambulance Fraud

 If you suspect someone has filed a false ambulance claim, you can report it to the Department of Health and Human Services under the False Claims Act.
-You might even be compensated for doing so.
-However, to receive whistleblower compensation, you’ll need to hire an attorney and file a legal claim.

 Medical Identity Theft

 Medical identity theft happens when someone steals your personal information and uses it to submit fake claims.
 Most often, they use stolen Social Security numbers or Medicare numbers.
 These thieves might also use other people’s information to obtain prescription drugs.
+You can avoid these scams by:

 • Carefully reviewing medical bills and statements